allegroai/clearml-docs/docs/configs/clearml_conf.md

 `${GOOGLE_APPLICATION_CREDENTIALS}` will automatically be substituted by the environment variable value.

-See [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) for more information about the configuration format.

-See [Note on Windows](https://github.com/lightbend/config/blob/main/HOCON.md#note-on-windows-and-case-sensitivity-of-environment-variables) for information about using environment variables with Windows.
+See [Note on Windows](https://github.com/lightbend/config/blob/main/HOCON.md#note-on-windows-and-case-sensitivity-of-environment-variables) for information about using environment variables with Windows in the configuration file.

 ## Configuration file sections